 Clarity on ESG investment

-The challenge is creating a framework for businesses to represent what they are really doing around ESG.
-Developing sustainability standards that are both fit for purpose and that hold up to industry scrutiny requires specialist expertise.
+The challenge for business is to create a framework that truly represents and evaluates the ESG efforts that are being made.
+Developing sustainability standards which are both fit for purpose and that hold up to industry scrutiny requires specialist expertise.
 That’s where TDi can help.

 Focus on the fundamentals

 TDi Sustainability works on both sides of the ledger.
 We help businesses present themselves in the best way for investment.
 And we also help investors to separate reputational risk from investment risk by focusing on the fundamentals of the impact of a business.
-Our approach and experience help financial analysts be more sophisticated in their research methodology, by looking at the full picture, both financial and environmental, in the round.
+Our approach and experience help financial analysts be more sophisticated in their research methodology by looking at the full picture – both financial and environmental.

-TDi Sustainability works with standards-setting organisations, certifiers, multi-stakeholder groups, and industry associations across a wide range of sectors – as well as a leading independent agency.
-Our effective and innovative due diligence, assurance and certification systems set the environmental, social and governance performance standards for producers and suppliers.
+TDi Sustainability works with standards-setting organisations, certifiers, multi-stakeholder groups, and industry associations across a wide range of sectors.
+Our effective and innovative due diligence, assurance and certification systems set the ESG performance standards for producers and suppliers.